Ex-Opera/Dank-coin/README.md

 ## Disclaimer

 - **Self-botting:** The use of self-bots is against Discord's Terms of Service.
 This script is provided for educational purposes and historical purposes only.
 (It doesn't work anyways)

-## Contribution

-As this repository is archived, contributions are not accepted.
-Feel free to fork the repository for any personal modifications.